calistaferoniq/IS-477-Group-Project/README.md

 In summary, future extensions of this work should prioritize richer, more reliable datasets; improved integration methods; more rigorous evaluation; and ethical safeguards to ensure that the insights generated are both meaningful and responsible.

-**Reproducing**:
+## Reproducing:

 This section outlines the complete sequence of steps required to reproduce the data integration, exploratory analysis, and model development performed in this project.
 The instructions below assume a basic working knowledge of Python and access to the same datasets used in the analysis.

-Environment Setup: The analysis was conducted using Python 3.13 executed through a standard Python script environment.
+**Environment Setup**: The analysis was conducted using Python 3.13 executed through a standard Python script environment.
 To reproduce the work, install the following libraries:
 - numpy
 - pandas
 - matplotlib